Ever felt like you’ve come to a standstill in your language learning?

-- And basically everything else that keeps bothering you.
+- And basically, everything else that keeps bothering you.

-That last point is important.
+That last point is essential.

 I can’t stress enough that unless you’re at an advanced level, you won’t want to work on every unknown word or grammar structure you come across.
 This would probably only slow you down and cancel out the power of the method.